 I can think of five people who unfriended me on Facebook.
 (If there are this many I DO know about, how many more are there I DON’T know about?)

 I find this business of unfriending very interesting.
 Sure, I’ve unfriended people.
 However, it was for very specific reasons.
 And I’m sure the people would know very well why I did it.

 Yet, the ones that did it to me, I have to admit, I really do not know.
 I moved away from a state in which two of the people unfriended me.
 Would that be a reason to unfriend?
 Learn about someone unfriending you and what to do.

 I’ll admit, it always comes as a shock.
 What did I do?

-I mean, come on.
-It’s not like it’s difficult to maintain a Facebook friendship.
+Most Facebook friendships are easy to maintain.
 It’s virtual for goodness sake!
 Actually, “friendship” is probably too strong of a word.
 It’s more like a Facebook relationship.

 So what’s this unfriending business about?

 I use Facebook like I do life; I’m aware of the social ins and outs.
 So really, it truly comes as a surprise when one of my Facebook friends actually unfriends me.

 Sure, I have some Facebook friends who annoy me for whatever reason.